 Election Day: Tuesday, November 6, 2018

-If you chose to vote in person in Arizona (instead of by mail), you must present valid identification at the polling place.
+When you vote in person on Election Day, you must present valid identification at the polling place.
 Typically, this will be a driver’s license or tribal enrollment card.
 Here is the full list of acceptable voter identification.
 If a poll worker challenges your identification, ask to vote a “provisional ballot.”
 You then have more time to provide identification or resolve the challenge.
 Voter Protection Hotline: 833-856-1544